top of page

 Before

-❌ Pipeline visibility that's hard to trust
+❌ Pipeline visibility that’s difficult to trust

 After